solutionstack/Linda/README.md

 ```
-#After using #fecthAll as above say we didnt want to retrieve the entire row models with #collection
+After using fetchAll() as above say we didnt want to retrieve the entire row models with #collection
 <br/>other methods exists including... first(), last(), even(), odd(), random();
 ```php
 $l->first(); //retuns the object model for first row of the collection